No products in the cart.

 Doctor and patient in rehabilitation clinic after getting intrathecal baclofen pump to manage spasticity

-How Baclofen Works
+How Does Baclofen Work?

+Baclofen works by binding to the GABA receptors in the brain and spinal cord.
+This inhibits the release of excitatory neurotransmitters that cause muscle contractions.
 As a result, the muscles are less hypersensitive to stimulation, which can help improve range of motion, reduce energy expenditure, and make it easier for individuals to participate in rehabilitative therapies.

 Baclofen is ideal for treating spasticity caused by neurological injuries such as:

 Additionally, when baclofen is taken orally, it can only cross the blood-brain barrier to enter the central nervous system in small amounts.
 As a result, it must be used in high doses to provide therapeutic relief, which increases the risk of adverse side effects.
+On the other hand, baclofen administered using an intrathecal baclofen pump bypasses the blood-brain barrier and is immediately available to be used.

 What are the Benefits of Using an Intrathecal Baclofen Pump?

-An intrathecal baclofen pump provides a continuous source of baclofen for individuals whose spasticity does not respond to oral baclofen or for those who experience severe side effects to oral baclofen.
+An intrathecal baclofen pump provides a continuous source of baclofen for individuals whose spasticity does not respond to oral baclofen or for those who experience severe side effects from oral baclofen.
 The pump must be surgically implanted under the skin of the abdomen.
-It stores and distributes baclofen to the fluid surrounding the spinal cord through a catheter.
+Baclofen is stored and distributed from the pump to the fluid surrounding the spinal cord through a catheter.

 Because the intrathecal baclofen pump allows the drug to be administered directly to the central nervous system, it can effectively relieve spasticity in smaller doses than oral baclofen, thus reducing the risk of side effects.

 Intrathecal Baclofen Pump Side Effects & Complications

 Intrathecal baclofen therapy was introduced to minimize to side effects of oral baclofen.
+Between 25-75% of patients experience adverse side effects from oral baclofen, including:

 • Muscle weakness